tuna-arch/tuna/2_isa.md

 ## System Architecture

 The system has a designated register size &mdash; also known as the word size.
 It must be 16 bits or larger.
-This can be e.g. 16-bit, 32-bit, etc. The register size determines amount of addressable RAM, because it determines the largest address that can be referenced.
+This can be e.g. 16-bit, 32-bit, etc.

-E.g.,

-* 8-bit registers can store addresses 0x0 to 0xFF (256 bytes of RAM),
-* 16-bit registers can store addresses 0x0 to 0xFFFF (approximately 65 kilobytes of RAM),
-* 32-bit registers can store addresses 0x0 to 0xFFFFFFFF (approximately 4 gigabytes of RAM).
+TODO: Investigate memory segmentation and such.

 **_Word size is distinct from how much RAM the system actually has._**